nathimel/ibsg/README.md

 ## References

-This codebase represents an extension of the following paper:
+This codebase represents the efforts of an extension of the following paper:

 > Imel, N. (2023).
-"The evolution of efficient compression in signaling games."
-Proceedings of the 45th Annual Meeting of the Cognitive Science Society.
+"The evolution of efficient compression in signaling games." *Proceedings of the 45th Annual Meeting of the Cognitive Science Society*.

 and uses code from the following repositories: